napari/napari-scipy2025-workshop/napari-workshops/notebooks/spot_detection_functions.md

 ```

 Notice that because we told `magicgui` that our function will use not just any numpy array, but
-specifically `ImageData`---the data of an Image layer---and that it will also return that same type, `magicgui`
+specifically `ImageData`---the data of a `napari` Image layer---and that it will also return that same type, `magicgui`
 generated UI widgets for selecting an Image layer---if you add a different layer type, it won't show
 up in the dropdown!
 Press the `Run` button and you will see that a new Image layer is added with the results of our